 Across several cities in Indonesia, our Zebra Accelerator Playbook workshops brought together entrepreneurial support organizations (ESOs) working in different local contexts.
 While the goal was to strengthen accelerator design and execution, the workshops revealed patterns in how accelerator priorities evolve across ecosystems.

 Each city had its own dynamics.
-But some patterns kept coming up; about how institutional context, ecosystem maturity, and organizational realities shape ESOs challenges.
+But some patterns kept coming up; about how institutional context, ecosystem maturity, and organizational realities shape ESO challenges.

 Here are our four observations.